shabbychef/BWStest/README.md

 * 0 corresponds to the original BWS statistic.
 * 1 corresponds to Murakami's first modification.
-* 2 corresponds to Neuhauser's statistic, which can take negative values.
+* 2 corresponds to Neuhäuser's statistic, which can take negative values.
 * 3 through 5 correspond to different weighting schemes of Murakami's.

 Here we take these through the paces as above.